China offers congratulations to new Brazil president

 In the run-up to the election, Bolsonaro had portrayed China, its largest trading partner, as a predator looking to dominate key sectors of its economy.

+Bolsonaro’s friendly leanings toward Taiwan are likewise vexing to Beijing, which considers Taiwan a renegade province.
+Bolsonaro in February became the first Brazilian presidential candidate to visit Taiwan since Brazil recognized Beijing as the sole Chinese government under the One China policy in the 1970s.

+Lu said that the “one China” principle, which refers to China’s claims that Taiwan is an inseparable part of it, was a common principle recognized by the international community.

-Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Robert Birsel
+Reporting by Ben Blanchard; Writing by Michael Martina; Editing by Robert Birsel and Darren Schuettler